dasch-swiss/dsp-api/.github/pull_request_template.md

 - [ ] chore: maintenance tasks (no production code change)
 - [ ] test: all about tests: adding, refactoring tests (no production code change)
 - [ ] other...
 Please describe:

+### Basic Requirements for bug fixes and features

+- [ ] Tests for the changes have been added
+- [ ] Docs have been added / updated

 ### Does this PR introduce a breaking change?